 Incorporating drug dosing into another part of a child’s daily routine can also help with compliance.
 Administering medicine at the same time every day reduces forgetfulness and in turn increases the likelihood of medication adherence.

 For example, many parents opt to administer medication with breakfast or dinner.
 Before the child takes a bath or brushes their teeth can also be good times to incorporate dosing.
-For most medications, the ‘when’ doesn’t matter as much as consistency, so it’s important to choose a time that works well for both parent and child.
+For most medications, the ‘when’ doesn’t matter as much as consistency, so it’s important to choose a time that works well for both adult and child.

 Address Cost and Access Barriers for Families